glovory/dart-eva-color/README.md

 Below is how you use the color in your project.

-1. Suppose the output file is in your `/lib/eva_colors.dart`.
+1. Suppose the output file is in your `/lib/eva_colors.dart` and the class is default to `EvaColors`.
 2. Import your generated file to your page.
    ```dart
    import 'eva_colors.dart'; // or use absolute import